C AllStar

 C AllStar is a Hong Kong Cantopop boy band formed through a singing contest Star Hunt (星投大戰) held by Kingdom C in 2009.
 The group consists of four members: King Wu, Kenny Chan, Andy Leung, and Jase Ho.
 They debuted with the album Make It Happen in 2010.

-The group is best known for its a cappella singing and the most prominent song is "Tin Tai" (天梯 (sky ladder)).
-It has won various music awards since its debut, including four times Ultimate Song Chart Award for Group of the Year (Gold), four times JSG Awards Presentation Best Musical Group, etc.
+The group is best known for their a cappella singing and the most prominent song is "Tin Tai" (天梯 (sky ladder)).
+They have won various music awards since their debut, including four times Ultimate Song Chart Award for Group of the Year (Gold), four times JSG Awards Presentation Best Musical Group, etc.

 Career

 2009–2010: Star Hunt and debut

 In 2009, Hong Kong music label Kingdom C held a singing contest Star Hunt (星投大戰).
 King Wu, Andy Leung, Kenny Chan, and Jase Ho were the four semi-finalists of the contest.
 They gained popularity from busking at the pedestrian zone on Sai Yeung Choi Street South.

 In 2010, they released "Tin Tai" (天梯 (sky ladder)).
 They were inspired by a story of a couple in Chongqing who had been living in the mountains for more than 50 years.
 The song went famous overnight and was charted on multiple local charts.
 They also won multiple awards with the song in the following year.